 The Directors have the option to elect to receive shares in the Fund instead of the quarterly fee.
-With respect to the year ended 31 December 2023, David O'Leary elected to receive shares in lieu of half of his compensation and received 6,199 shares (2022: 6,508).
+The Directors did not opt to receive shares during 2024.
 In addition to the annual fee, the Fund has awarded its shares to the Independent Directors as described in Note 12.